jsay/emacs-config/README.md

 # Use

-Elisp code of this README file tangled (C-c C-v t) to "~/.emacs" and loaded automatically.
+Elisp code of this README file &#x2013; about package manager, default directory, loaded libraries &#x2013; tangled (C-c C-v t) to `~/.emacs` and loaded automatically with emacs.

 Other configurations made on `Main.org`, tangled to `init.el` and loaded with: